-- a uniquely useful insurer for each of its stakeholders, by turning the perception of the insurance business on its headand fulfilling its corporate mission day in-day out through sustainable and inclusive commitment; - an essential link in the value chain in terms of customer and partner experience, by developing a very high value-added business model and integrating it into each partner's operating model to seamlessly combine human and digital resources.
+- a uniquely useful insurer for each of its stakeholders, by turning the perception of the insurance business on its head and fulfilling its corporate mission day in-day out through sustainable and inclusive commitment; - an essential link in the value chain in terms of customer and partner experience, by developing a very high value-added business model and integrating it into each partner's operating model to seamlessly combine human and digital resources.

-CNP Assurances SA and its subsidiaries are continuing the process of change by:
+CNP Assurances Group is continuing the process of change by:

-- continuing to expand its international presence, notably with the launch of the CNP Seguradora brand in Brazil; - continuing to adapt its savings offer to the interest rate environment and to integrate all the challenges around sstainability; - operating as an integrated organisation.
+- becoming a full-service insurer through the integration of LBP's non-life activities into the CNP Assurances Group; - continuing to expand its international presence, notably with the launch of the CNP Seguradora brand in Brazil; - continuing to adapt its savings offer to the interest rate environment and to integrate all the challenges around sstainability. - operating as an integrated organisation.

-CNP Assurances SA Interim consolidated financial statements six months ended 30 June 2023
+CNP Assurances Interim Consolidated Financial Statements six months ended 30 June 2023

-First-nair 2023 consolidated financial statements 11 Significant events of first-half 2023 and subsequent events 22 Summary of significant accounting policies 28 Scope of consolidation 30 Analysis of the main components of the balance sheet 35 Analysis of the main components of the income statement 83 Other information 91 Financial risks 95
+First-half 2023 consolidated financial statements 11 Significant events of first-half 2023 and subsequent events 22 Summary of significant accounting policies 25 Scope of consolidation 27 Analysis of the main components of the balance sheet 32 Analysis of the main components of the income statement 81 Other Information 89 Financial risks 93